Learning to better cope with unjust conditions is not resilience – it leads to burnout

 They are trying to sell us a version of resilience that is completely separated from the rest of the world and gives us the illusion of control.

 Resilience is never an individual issue.
 Yes, people have varying degrees of personal resilience that are connected to a whole bunch of factors and change over time, but beyond that, we are all interconnected.
 What happens to one of us impacts all of us, whether we acknowledge it or not.
-We can’t change the systems that are creating so much injustice and suffering on our own.
-We will all burn out if we try that.
+We can’t change the systems that are creating so much injustice and suffering on our own - we will all burn out if we try that.
 And many of us have.

 As we waited for hours for police to clear a corridor for us to leave, people started to dance, turning what was in many ways a scary and inconvenient situation into one of joyful defiance.
 Rather than waiting anxiously by staring on our phones, people changed the conditions around them to create a completely different experience for everyone.
 It felt like collective resilience.